A Neural Collapse Perspective on Feature Evolution in Graph Neural Networks: Evolution of penultimate layer features during training

 In Appendix~\ref{app:tight_desired_neighbor_prob_bound_proof} we further show by exhaustive computation of $\sP(\gG \text{ obeys \textbf{C}})$ that its value is negligible even for smaller scale graphs.
 Thus, the probability of sampling a graph structure for which the gUFM minimizers exhibit exact collapse is practically $0$.

 \textbf{gUFM experiments.} For a better understanding of these results, we present small-scale experiments using the gUFM model on graphs that satisfy and do not satisfy condition \textbf{C}.
 By training the gUFM (based on $\psi_{\Theta}^{\gF'}$) on $K=10$ graphs that satisfy condition \textbf{C}, we can observe from Figure \ref{fig:gufm_sbm_reg_N_1000_C_2_p_0.025_q_0.0017_K_10_use_W1_false} that NC1 metrics on $\mH, \mH\widehat{\mA}$ reduce significantly.
 On the other hand, these metrics plateau after sufficient reduction when the graphs fail to satisfy condition \textbf{C}, as shown in Figure \ref{fig:gufm_sbm_N_1000_C_2_p_0.025_q_0.0017_K_10_use_W1_false}.
 In both the cases, the SSBM parameters are $C=2, N = 1000, p=0.025, q=0.0017$, and the gUFM is trained using plain gradient descent for $50000$ epochs with a learning rate of $0.1$ and L2 regularization parameters $\lambda_{W_1} = \lambda_{W_2} = \lambda_{H} = 5\times 10^{-3}$.
-Extensive experiments with varying choices of $N, C, p, q$, feature transformation based on $\psi_{\Theta}^{\gF}$ and additional NC metrics are provided in Appendix \ref{app:additional_experiments}.
+Extensive experiments with varying choices of $N, C, p, q$, feature transformation based on $\psi_{\Theta}^{\gF}$ and additional NC metrics are provided in Appendix \ref{app:additional_experiments}. (\vigk{The additional NC metrics measure the alignment of the classes' mean features with simplex Equiangular Tight Frame (ETF) and Orthogonal Frame (OF) structures.)}

 \textbf{Remark.} Note that previous papers consider UFM configurations for which the minimizers possess exact NC, typically without any condition on the number of samples or on the hyperparameters of the settings.
 As the UFMs are ``optimistic'' models, in the sense that they ignore all the limitations on modifying the features that exist in the training of practical DNNs, such results can be understood as ``zero-order'' reasoning for practical NC behavior.
 On the other hand, here we show that even the optimistic gUFM will not yield perfectly collapsed minimizers for graph structures that are not rare.
 This provides a purer understanding of the gaps in GNNs' features from exact collapse and why these gaps are larger than for plain DNNs.
 We also highlight the observation that \textit{condition \textbf{C} applies to homophilic as well as heterophilic graphs}, as the constraint on neighborhood ratios is independent of label similarity.
 Thus providing insights on the effectiveness of GNNs on highly heterophilic graphs as empirically observed by \citet{ma2021homophily}.